MDC stresses safety for non-hunters during hunting seasons

-“Safety while hunting is ultimately the responsibility of the hunter,” said MDC Hunter Education Coordinator Justin McGuire.
+“Safety while hunting is ultimately the responsibility of the hunter,” MDC Hunter Education Coordinator Justin McGuire said.
 “Hunters must clearly identify their targeted game animals before even putting their fingers on the triggers of their firearms or before drawing their bows when archery hunting.
 They must also be aware of what is behind their targets and should never shoot at movement or sound.”

 McGuire added that non-hunters out in hunting areas can also practice some safety measures.
 He and MDC offer these safety tips for non-hunters: